 TTFC was set up in 2002 and currently provides reinsurance for Toa Re including its overseas branches and subsidiaries.
-In 2018 TRE begun to underwrite third-party business.
+In 2018, TRE begun to underwrite non-life third-party business and in 2021 it started to also write life third-party business.